qdrant/landing_page/qdrant-landing/content/documentation/database-tutorials/huggingface-datasets.md

 ---
-title: Load Hugging Face dataset
+title: Load a HuggingFace Dataset
-weight: 19
+weight: 3
 ---

 # Loading a dataset from Hugging Face hub